 We chose an open adoption.
 We went back and forth between semi-open and open, but in the end, we think open was the best choice for all parties involved.

 What is your relationship like with the birthmother?

 Our relationship with our birthmother is amazing.
 We still talk to her a few times a week as well as share pictures and updates with her.
 We had our first visit with her since the birth of our daughter about 13 months later.

 What were the biggest challenges of the adoption process?

 I think the biggest challenge of the whole process was dealing with the legal side of things.
 Sadly our attorney was not the best fit for us so he made the process much more difficult than it really needed to be.

 Adopting a baby can be a lengthy process — how did you get through the wait?

-Luckily our adoption process was very quick, so we didn’t have to wait very long for a match, but the wait for our daughter to get here seemed like it took forever.
+Luckily our adoption process was very quick, so we didn’t have to wait very long to be chosen, but the wait for our daughter to get here seemed like it took forever.
 We just tried to stay busy and plan for her arrival to keep our sanity.

 Would you adopt again?
 Why or why not?

 We are not sure if we will adopt again.
 Not because of the process, we just aren’t sure if it is the right fit for our family now.
 Never say never though—we may get baby fever again!